 The Story Behind the Drama

 If you want to learn more about the history of theater and what happens behind the scenes, the New York Public Library for the Performing Arts is not to be missed.
 In addition to having an incredible collection of books and hosting occasional exhibits, it’s home to the Theatre on Film and Tape Archive, where you can watch most Broadway—and other theatrical—shows from 1970 on.
 Though the library is open to the public, the archive is technically for research purposes only; if you’re a student or a theater professional you should be good to go.

 Another fun stop is the TDF Costume Collection Rental Program, at Kaufman Astoria Studios in Queens.
 They have more than 80,000 items, all available for rent if you’re putting on a show yourself.
 But you can just come to browse the outfits and see some costume sketches by well-known designers.

 While you can pick up plenty of show posters, coffee mugs and other branded knick-knacks during your show’s intermission, the true theater nerd will always want more.
 The number one destination is One Shubert Alley, where you can find a wide range of posters and paraphernalia from shows past and present.
 Its sister store, Theatre Circle, has a little more space for scripts and sheet music.
-But The Drama Book Shop should be your main stop if you’re looking for more obscure plays or songs.
+The Drama Book Shop, NYC's most beloved stop for plays and songs, will close in January 2019 with plans to reopen in a new location later in the year thanks to new owners, a team of theater notables including Lin Manuel-Miranda.
 Dancers in the know will want to visit the flagship Capezio store for all kinds of leotards, dance accessories and even tap shoes.

 See the Theatrical Sights